ethanj-lau/Windows-Server-Active-Directory-Lab/README.md

 ### Skills Learned

 - Creating OUs, Users, and Groups in Active Directory to simulate a work environment
+- Joining a user machine to the domain using a static IP address
 - Group Policy Management - Creating, managing, applying and testing GPOs and security across different groups and users
 - File Sharing Services - Set up network shares and managed folder/file permissions
 - Utilized NTFS permissions and network shares to test access-based enumeration
+- Implemented a simple service account

 ### Tools Used
 [Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- VirtualBox to set up the virtual work environment for the Server and user machines
+- Windows Server 2022 and Active Directory to deploy changes for users and groups joined to the domain

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc